Crindigo/termcraft/doc/techtree.md

 - mechanics 2 (req: iron making, construction 2)
   - creation of wind mills and water wheels for more advanced power generation
   - creation of drill molds, drills
+  - creation of automatic quarries using drills, gets pick and shovel mats
   - creation of powered screw pumps for automated water
+  - creation of sawmills for automatic planks, saw molds and saws
+  - creation of lumber mills, also using saws to automate wood

 - steel making (req: iron making)
   - creation of blast furnaces, requiring power for bellows + charcoal + hematite,